 The spread of COVID-19 remains a major risk to the community and the danger COVID-19 poses to the health and welfare of all continues.
-There is not yet an effective treatment or cure for the virus, though efforts are underway.
-Due to this fact, the vast majority of the population remains susceptible to infection.
-As businesses and activities continue to be allowed or open, it's critical that the community and the public remains vigilant with practices that prevent the spread of COVID-19, like maintaining a 6-foot distance from individuals outside your household even while wearing a face covering, wearing a face covering while in close contact with individuals outside your household, frequent hand washing, and staying home when sick.
+It's critical that the community and the public remains vigilant with practices that prevent the spread of COVID-19, like maintaining a 6-foot distance from individuals outside your household even while wearing a face covering, wearing a face covering while in close contact with individuals outside your household, frequent hand washing, and staying home when sick.